wac0013/home-challenge/code/checkout/README.md

 # checkout

+OBS:.
+Requered node

+OBS²:.
+Run commands with yarn or npm

 For run the challenger, plese run de mock-api and command serve.
 After access the [link](http://localhost:8080/)

 ## Project setup